tinacms/tina.io/content/blog/gatsby-tina-101.md

 ### Adding Edit Props

-The higher order `liveRemarkForm` component passes down two props we haven't used yet: `isEditing` and `setIsEditing`.
+The higher order `inlineRemarkForm` component passes down two props we haven't used yet: `isEditing` and `setIsEditing`.
 You can use these props to toggle and observe "edit mode" in your code.
-These need to be added to your component that gets wrapped in `liveRemarkForm`:
+These need to be added to your component that gets wrapped in `inlineRemarkForm`:

 ```
 // src/blog/post.js